vmware-tanzu/crash-diagnostics/ROADMAP.md

-# Roadmap
+# Crash Diagnostics Roadmap
-This project has just started and is going through a steady set of iterative changes to create a tool that will be useful for Kubernetes human operators.
+This project has been in development through several releases.
 The release cadance is designed to allow the implemented features to mature overtime and lessen technical debts.
-Each release series will consist of alpha and beta releases before each major release to allow time for the code to be properly exercized by the community.
+Each release series will consist of alpha and beta releases (when necessary) before each major release to allow time for the code to be properly exercized by the community.

 This roadmap has a short and medium term views of the type of design and functionalities that the tool should support prior to a `1.0` release.